Paul César Helleu: Biography

 Soon, Helleu was displaying works to much acclaim at several galleries.
 Degas encouraged him to submit paintings to the Eighth Impressionist Exhibition in May and June 1886.
 The show was installed in a Paris apartment at 1 rue Laffitte, which ran concurrently with the official Salon that year to make a statement.
 Although 17 artists joined the famous exhibit that included the first Neo-Impressionistic works, Helleu, like Monet, refused to participate.

 In 1886, Helleu befriended Robert de Montesquiou, the poet and aesthete, who bought six of his drypoints to add to his large print collection.
 Montesquiou later wrote a book about Helleu that was published in 1913 with reproductions of 100 of his prints and drawings.
 This volume remains the definitive biography of Helleu.
 Montesquiou introduced Helleu to Parisian literary salons, where he met Marcel Proust, who also became a friend.
 Proust created a literary picture of Helleu in his novel Remembrance of Things Past as the painter Elstir.
-(Later, Helleu engraved a well-known portrait of Proust on his deathbed.)
-Montesquiou's cousin, the Countess Greffulhe, enabled Helleu to expand his career as a portrait artist to elegant women in the highest ranks of Paris society, portraits that provide the basis for his modern reputation.
-His subjects included the Duchess of Marlborough, the Marchesa Casati, Belle da Costa Greene, Louise Chéruit, and Helena Rubinstein.
+Later, Helleu engraved a well-known portrait of Proust on his deathbed.
+Montesquiou's cousin, Countess Greffulhe, enabled Helleu to expand his career as a portrait artist to elegant women in the highest ranks of Paris society, portraits that provide the basis for his modern reputation.
+His subjects included the Duchess of Marlborough, the Marchesa Casati, Belle da Costa Greene, Jeanne de Montagnac, Louise Chéruit, and Helena Rubinstein.

 Looking for new inspiration, Helleu began a series of paintings and color prints of cathedrals and stained glass windows in 1893, followed by flower studies and landscapes of parks in Versailles.
 Helleu took up sailing, owning four yachts over his life.
 Ships, harbor views, life at port in Deauville, and women in their fashionable seaside attire became subjects for many vivid and spirited works.